KxSystems/docs/docs/interfaces/prom/exporter/index.md

 The following caveats should be made regarding where this interface in its current iteration can be used

 1. This interface does not provide service discovery.
 Prometheus itself has support for multiple mechanisms such as DNS, Kubernetes, EC2, file based config, etc in order to discover all the kdb+ instances within your environment.
 2. You may need to extend this script to provide more relevant metrics for your environment.
-Please consider contributing if your change may be generic enough to have a wider user benefit
+Please consider contributing if your change may be generic enough to have a wider user benefit.
 3. General machine/kubernetes/cloud metrics on which kdb+ is running.
 Metrics can be gathered by such exporters as the node exporter.
 Metrics from multiple exporters can be correlated together to provide a bigger picture of your environment conditions.

-#### Metrics
+### Metrics

 In Prometheus `metrics` refer to the statistics which are being monitored.
 Within prometheus there are a number of different forms of metric, the exposure of these metrics from a kdb+ session allows for the monitoring a q process with Prometheus.